SAFE-Stack/SAFE-BookStore/README.md

 #### Initial docker push

 In order to release a container you need to create a new entry in [RELEASE_NOTES.md] and run `release.cmd`.
-This will build the server and client, run all test, put the app into a docker container and push it to your docker hub repro.
+This will build the server and client, run all test, put the app into a docker container and push it to your docker hub repo.

 #### Azure Portal